germanfr/colorjs/README.md

 #colorjs
 A simple JavaScript library to manage colors.

+It is currently under a heavy development process, so we don't recomend to use it in production.
+Some methods may change its name or disappear within updates.
+However it already has some useful functionalities.

 ###Color formats supported
 It currently supports RGB, HEX (hexadecimal) and HSV.
 Future support for RGBA, HSVA, HSL, HSLA and CMYK.